Intel Graphics Technology: Ivy Bridge

 Another possible three-monitor solution uses the Embedded DisplayPort on a mobile CPU (which does not use a chipset PLL at all) along with any two chipset outputs.

 Haswell

 ASRock Z87- and H87-based motherboards support three displays simultaneously.
 Asus H87-based motherboards are also advertised to support three independent monitors at once.

 Capabilities (GPU hardware)

 OpenCL 2.1 and 2.2 possible with software update on OpenCL 2.0 hardware (Broadwell+) with future software updates.

-Support for Direct3D 9 in Mesa is only implemented for Gallium3D-style drivers, and is thus only available with the newer Gallium3D Iris driver, which is the default for Broadwell+ since Mesa 20.0.
-It is not supported in the classic Mesa i965 driver.

-The classic Mesa i965 driver, which is the only one for Haswell and older on Linux, only supports core profile for OpenGL 3.1+, not compatibility profile.
-The Iris Gallium3D driver supports compatibility profile for OpenGL 4.6.
+Support in Mesa is provided by two Gallium3D-style drivers, with the Iris driver supporting Broadwell hardware and later, while the Crocus driver supports Haswell and earlier.
+The classic Mesa i965 driver was removed in Mesa 22.0, although it would continue to see further maintenance as part of the Amber branch.

+New OpenCL driver is Mesa RustiCL and this driver written in new language Rust is OpenCL 3.0 conformant for Intel XE Graphics with Mesa 22.3.
+Intel Broadwell and higher will be also conformant to 3.0 with many 2.x features.
+For Intel Ivy Bridge and Haswell target is OpenCL 1.2.
+Actual development state is available in mesamatrix.

+NEO compute runtime driver supports openCL 3.0 with 1.2, 2.0 and 2.1 included for Broadwell and higher and Level Zero API 1.3 for Skylake and higher.

 All GVT virtualization methods are supported since the Broadwell processor family with KVM and Xen.